Sia's Vintage Guitars

 Trussrod

 The truss rod is the Allen key style, unlike the Philips style rod ends used on some Tokai strats at the time.
-The rod is adjusted from the bottom of the fretboard, as expected.
+The rod is adjusted from the bottom of the fretboard.

 Colour

 My FVD 80 has a flame maple top.
 This was a special colour that came with an additional cost to the topmost model in the series.
 The 1983 catalogue lists the FV 55 as the highest spec "V" model but then adds that there is an FV 60 too which is a "55 model with a Flame Maple select top".
+The finish seems to be poly, based on an alcohol swab test I did myself.
 The body has white "celluloid" binding that has aged into a lovely ivory colour.

 Pickups

-I have to say, the pickups are really incredible!
 As per the 1983 US pricelist the top end FV was equipped with the P1-14BZ humbucker pickups with zebra bobbins - maybe that's why it was called "BZ"?
 This set of electronics came with the "dual sound system" activated by a push/pull system.
 As explained in the 1984 catalogue, "The dual sound system produces two different sounds with just one pickup.
 One is a coil-to-coil connection in series, which is the usual humbucking sound.
 Unlike the single-coil sound that can be obtained with a coil tap system, the advantage is that the humbucking effect is preserved, resulting in a clear, noise-free sound."
-My tests showed that the neck and bridge pickups present __ ohms when using the single pick-up sound option.
-This is substantially hotter than my vintage Tokai Strats.
-Though I must say, the single pickup option does sound surprisingly close to my strat pickups (albeit hotter).
-In the regular humbucking option, the neck presents __ ohms and the bridge presents __ ohms.
-Yup, seriously hot!
+My tests showed that the neck and bridge pickups present about 4.1 ohms when using the single pick-up sound option.
+In the regular humbucking option, the neck presents 8.1 ohms and the bridge presents 8.3 ohms.
 The neck is warm and easily pushes my small tube amp into a warm overdrive, while the bridge is articulate and crunchy!

 1983 Tokai Catalogue